grayboywilliams/youtube_summarizer/README.md

 # YouTube Summarizer

 This tool will take a YouTube URL and max tokens as inputs and return a summary of the video within the token limit.

-It does 3 steps: download the audio of the video, transcribe the audio, and summarize the transcription.
+It performs 3 steps:
+1. download the audio of the video
+2. transcribe the audio
+3. summarize the transcription.

 Each of these are stored in a local directory created for the video.
 Once the audio or transcription have been saved, they aren't regenerated on subsequent calls, but the summary is.